-Christopher J. Lukasik is an Associate Professor of English and American Studies at Purdue University.
-He earned his B.A. in English and B.F.A. in Painting from the University of Illinois and his M.A. and Ph.D. in English from Johns Hopkins University.
-His research has received over twenty fellowships, including long-term awards from the National Endowment for the Humanities, the Fulbright Scholar Program, the American Antiquarian Society, the Boston University Humanities Foundation, the Purdue Research Foundation, and the Harrison Institute for American History, Literature, and Culture at the University of Virginia.
+Christopher J. Lukasik, Ph.D. s an Associate Professor of English and American Studies at Purdue University.
+His research has received over twenty fellowships, including long-term awards from the National Endowment for the Humanities, Fulbright Scholar Program, American Antiquarian Society, Boston University Humanities Foundation, Purdue Research Foundation, and Harrison Institute for American History, Literature, and Culture at the University of Virginia.
 He has presented over eighty papers on three continents and his work has been published in over a dozen journals.
-He is the author of Discerning Characters: The Culture of Appearance in Early America (University of Pennsylvania Press, 2010) and is currently working on a new book project entitled The Image in the Text: Intermediality, Illustration, and Nineteenth-Century American Literature.
+He is the author of Discerning Characters: The Culture of Appearance in Early America (2010), and is currently working on a new book project entitled The Image in the Text: Intermediality, Illustration, and Nineteenth-Century American Literature.

-Erika Doss (PhD, University of Minnesota) is a professor in the Department of American Studies at the University of Notre Dame.
-Her wide-ranging interests in American art and visual culture are reflected in the breadth of her publications, including Benton, Pollock, and the Politics of Modernism: From Regionalism to Abstract Expressionism (1991, which received the Charles C. Eldredge Prize), Spirit Poles and Flying Pigs: Public Art and Cultural Democracy in American Communities (1995), Elvis Culture: Fans, Faith, and Image (1999), Looking at Life Magazine (editor, 2001), Twentieth-Century American Art (2002), The Emotional Life of Contemporary Public Memorials: Towards a Theory of Temporary Memorials (2008), Memorial Mania: Public Feeling in America (2010), and American Art of the 20th-21st Centuries (2017).
-The recipient of several Fulbright awards, Doss has also held fellowships at the Stanford Humanities Center, the Georgia O’Keeffe Museum Research Center, and the Smithsonian American Art Museum.
+Erika Doss.
+Ph.D. is a professor in the Department of American Studies at the University of Notre Dame.
+Her wide-ranging interests in American art and visual culture are reflected in the breadth of her publications, including Benton, Pollock, and the Politics of Modernism: From Regionalism to Abstract Expressionism (1991, recipient of the Charles C. Eldredge Prize), Spirit Poles and Flying Pigs: Public Art and Cultural Democracy in American Communities (1995), Elvis Culture: Fans, Faith, and Image (1999), Looking at Life Magazine (editor, 2001), Twentieth-Century American Art (2002), The Emotional Life of Contemporary Public Memorials: Towards a Theory of Temporary Memorials (2008), Memorial Mania: Public Feeling in America (2010), and American Art of the 20th-21st Centuries (2017).
+She is also the recipient of several Fellowships and Fulbright awards.

 Barbara Tepa Lupack, former professor of English at St. John’s University and Wayne State College and academic dean at SUNY/ESC, is author or editor of more than twenty-five books, including Literary Adaptation in Black American Cinema: From Micheaux to Morrison; Richard E. Norman and Race Filmmaking; Ivar Krueger and Jeanne de la Motte; Early Race Filmmaking in America, and a forthcoming study of silent filmmakers Theodore and Leopold Wharton.
 Fulbright Professor of American Literature in Poland and later in France, she is the recipient of numerous grants and awards, including Kosciuszko Foundation, National Endowment for the Humanities, SUNY (State University of New York) Foundation, Everett Helm Visiting Fellowship at the Lilly Library at Indiana University (2011), and Robert Lehman Foundation Senior Scholar Fellowship at the Rockwell Center for American Visual Studies (2014).
 As New York State Public Scholar (2015-2018), she lectures widely on race filmmaking and racial representation in American cinema.